cgranell/caee2020/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cgranell/caee2020/master?urlpath=rstudio)

 In the RStudio page, open the file `analysis.R`, the _main analysis file_ that includes the complete analysis workflow.
 Then select "Source" or "Source > Source with Echo" to run the script.
-The two outputs figures will be plotting in the `Plots` pane, and stored in the folder `figs` as `fig04.png` and `fig05.png`
+The two outputs figures will be accessible in the `Plots` pane, and stored in the folder `figs` as `fig04.png` and `fig05.png`

 ## Reproduce locally